cloudmesh-community/book/chapters/in/AmazonElasticBeanstalk.md

 that aims to offer be a one stop solution for fast deployment of scalable web-applications.

-## Amazon Elastic Beanstalk Benefits

-### Focus on Code Developement

 Elastic Beanstalk has been developeed with an idea of allowing developers to focus on code developement instead of the environment set up.
 All the developers need to provide is a working code, beanstalk takes care of providing the platform to run it.

-### Variety of Platforms supported
+A Variety of Platforms are supported

-Elastic Beanstalk supports variety of web applications platforms:
 * Java
 * Python
 * Node JS